Artemyin/obsidian-question/5 question - Where do you see yourself in 5 years?.md

-Question 5: Where do you see
-yourself in 5 years?
+# Where do you see yourself in 5 years?

 The interviewer wants to know about your career goals/objectives and your level of motivation

 Not **exactly** where you will be...